rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

-- [ ] Extend generate dependent to add the option to generate the entire chain
 - [ ] Extend regenerate out of sync to regenerate the entire tree
 - [ ] Store visualize changes globally and display inside and outside of the modal
   - [ ] Out of sync image bug - part of refactor - bad loading states